qwerty12-ai/Projects-for-internship/website generator/README.md

 # My CS50x Final Project: Custom Website Generator

 Hello and welcome to my first official web project! 🎉 This is my final project for **CS50x: Introduction to Computer Science**, and it's something I'm really proud of.
-For the first time, I’ve built an entire web application from scratch—**a website generator** where you can create your very own customizable websites!
+For the first time, I’ve built an entire web application from scratch—**a website generator** where you can create your very own customizable website!

 ## What is this project?